burukuru/docs/pages/documentation/6-developing-with-java/graph-api.md

     (ancestor: $p, descendant: $d) isa Ancestor;
 };
 ```

 As there is more than one way to define Graql patterns through the API, there are several ways to construct rules.

-Through the Pattern factory:
+One options is through the Pattern factory:

 ```java
 Pattern rule1LHS = var().rel("parent", "p").rel("child", "c").isa("Parent");